direnv/direnv/man/direnv-stdlib.1.md

 Setup environment variables required by perl's local::lib See http://search.cpan.org/dist/local-lib/lib/local/lib.pm for more details.

+### `layout pipenv`

+Similar to `layout python`, but uses Pipenv to build a virtualenv from the `Pipfile` located in the same directory.
+The path can be overridden by the `PIPENV_PIPFILE` environment variable.

+Note that unlike invoking Pipenv manually, this does not load environment variables from a `.env` file automatically.
+You may want to add `dotenv .env` to copy that behavior.

 ### `layout python [<python_exe>]`

 Creates and loads a virtualenv environment under `$PWD/.direnv/python-$python_version`.
 This forces the installation of any egg into the project's sub-folder.